LeedsCodeDojo/CoreWars/Simple Bot Guide.md

     | DAT 0 2 | ADD @-1 2 | DAT 1 2 | DAT 10 20 |
     +---------+-----------+---------+-----------+

-The @-1 means 'take the address from the instruction at location -1':
+The @-1 means 'take the address from the instruction at location -1' (defaulting to the B field):

     +---------+-----------+---------+-----------+
     | DAT 0 2 | ADD @-1 2 | DAT 1 2 | DAT 10 20 |